 - あとんす (atonsu) - thanks;

-It is easy to notice characters in anime and drama that carry this style.
+It is easy to notice in anime and drama characters who take this style.
 Do you remember any?
-Have you ever found a gyaru?
+Have you ever met a gyaru?
 What do you think of this style?
-We appreciate comments and shares.
+We appreciate the comments and shares.